 A2’s iPAL FTIR analyzer has become a vital part of the Ferrybridge on-site testing protocol.
 In fact, the plant has so much faith in this technology that its use is now being extended to more applications at the site.
-MT
+LMT

 R.C.J.
 Wilson, CEnv.
 IEng.
 MEI, MRSC, is Environmental & Performance manager at the Ferrybridge C Power Station.